BOLA: Near-Optimal Bitrate Adaptation for Online Videos: Introduction

 Achieving a high QoE for video streaming is a major challenge due to the sheer diversity of video-capable devices that include smartphones, tablets, desktops, and televisions.
 Further, the devices themselves can be connected to the Internet in a multitude of ways, including cable, fiber, DSL, WiFi and mobile wireless, each providing different bandwidth characteristics.
 The need to adjust the video playback to the characteristics of the device and the network has led to the evolution of adaptive bitrate (ABR) streaming that is now the de facto standard for delivering videos on the Internet.

-ABR streaming requires that each video is partitioned into {\em chunks,} where each chunk corresponds to a few seconds of play.
-Each chunk is then encoded in a number of different bitrates to accommodate a range of device types and network connectivities.
-When the user plays a video, the video player can download each chunk at a bitrate that is appropriate for the available bandwidth of the network connection.
-Thus, the player can switch to a chunk with a lower bitrate when the available bandwidth is low to avoid rebuffering.
+ABR streaming requires that each video is partitioned into \emph{segments,} where each segment corresponds to a few seconds of play.
+Each segment is then encoded in a number of different bitrates to accommodate a range of device types and network connectivities.
+When the user plays a video, the video player can download each segment at a bitrate that is appropriate for the available bandwidth of the network connection.
+Thus, the player can switch to a segment with a lower bitrate when the available bandwidth is low to avoid rebuffering.
 If more bandwidth becomes available at a future time, the player can switch back to a higher bitrate to provide a richer experience.
-The video player has a buffer that allows it to fetch and store chunks {\em before} they need to be rendered on the screen.
-Thus, the video player can tolerate brief network disruptions without interrupting the playback of the user by using the buffered chunks.
+The video player has a buffer that allows it to fetch and store segments \emph{before} they need to be rendered on the screen.
+Thus, the video player can tolerate brief network disruptions without interrupting the playback of the user by using the buffered segments.
 A large disruption, however, will empty the buffer, resulting in rebuffering.
-The decision of which chunks to download at what bitrates is made by a {\em bitrate adaptation algorithm} within the video player, the design of such algorithms being the primary focus of our work.
+The decision of which segments to download at what bitrates is made by a \emph{bitrate adaptation algorithm} within the video player, the design of such algorithms being the primary focus of our work.

 Several popular implementations of ABR streaming exist, including Apple's HTTP Live Streaming (HLS)~\cite{apple}, Microsoft's Live Smooth Streaming (Smooth)~\cite{smooth} and Adobe's Adaptive Streaming (HDS)~\cite{adobe}.
 Each has its own proprietary implementation and slight modifications to the basic ABR technique described above.
 A key recent development is a unifying open-source standard for ABR streaming called MPEG-DASH~\cite{Stockhammer2011}.
 DASH is broadly similar to the other ABR protocols and is a particular focus in our empirical evaluation.